jack-brosnan/home-not-alone/README.md

 ### Site User
 This is aimed at long distance friends and family groups, large parties, and work groups.
 While themed for Christmas, it is possible to reskin the project to fit other holidays in future.

+There are two primary views on the site:
+1. **The Organiser**, who sets up the groups and issues invites to participants, and
+2. **The Participant**, who can see the name of their assigned gift recipient, the recipient's wish list, and the option to set up a wishlist of their own.

 ### Goal
 This site's goal is to enable people to organise gift giving activities easily between large groups of people, particularly those who may be long distances away.